amanikhalid/SP_Trigger_Challenge_Team_AmaniMathlaRahma/README.md

 ## What is Trigger?
 A trigger is a stored procedure in a database that automatically invokes whenever a special event in the database occurs.
 By using SQL triggers, developers can automate tasks, ensure data consistency, and keep accurate records of database activities.
 For example, a trigger can be invoked when a row is inserted into a specified table or when specific table columns are updated.

+# Types of SQL triggers
+## 1. DDL Triggers (Data Definition Language):
+What is DDL Trigger?
+The Data Definition Language (DDL) command events such as Create_table, Create_view, drop_table, Drop_view, and Alter_table cause the DDL triggers to be activated.
+They allow us to track changes in the structure of the database.
+The trigger will prevent any table creation, alteration, or deletion in the database.